Nikola Uzunović: Assassination of King Alexander

-In October Alexander of Yugoslavia, despite some missgiving agreed to conference in Marseilles, a visit in which the king would reserve the Legion of Honour.
+In October Alexander of Yugoslavia, despite some missgiving agreed to conference in Marseille, a visit in which the king would reserve the Legion of Honour.
 It was reported that Uzunović had discouraged the monarch from traveling to Marseille, which would eventually prove fatal for Alexander.
-Arriving in Marseilles to start a state visit to France, to strengthen the two countries' alliance in the Little Entente.
+Arriving in Marseille to start a state visit to France, to strengthen the two countries' alliance in the Little Entente.

 King Alexander was received by Foreign Minister Barthou at Marseille in October 1934.
 On 9 October, while the two was being slowly driven in a car through the streets a gunman — the Macedonian Velicko Kerin, a Bulgarian revolutionary wielding a handgun. stepped from the street and shot the King twice and the chauffeur with a Mauser C96 semiautomatic pistol.
 He died in the car, slumped backwards in the seat, with his eyes open.
 The assassination was planned in Rome by Ante Pavelić in August 1934.
 Pavelić was assisted by Georg Perčević, a former Austro-Hungarian military officer.
 France unsuccessfully requested the extraditions of both men.

 After the assassination, Uzunović strengthened the government, namely by inviting new ministers and former prime ministers Živković, Marinković and Srškić to the cabinet.
 However, on 22 December Bogoljub Jevtić was appointed prime minister, removing Uzunović for a second time.
-Regent Prince Paul, now acting on behalf of the infant Prince Peter (later Peter II of Yugoslavia) was, unlike Alexander, inclined much more toward democracy.
+Regent Prince Paul, now acting on behalf of the young Peter II of Yugoslavia was, unlike Alexander, inclined much more toward democracy.
 In its broadest outline, his domestic policy worked to eliminate the heritage of the Alexandrine dictatorship's centralism, censorship, and military control and to pacify the country by solving the Serb-Croat problem.

 The following year questioned Uzunović the Regent advice and refused rapprochement with the opposition, leading to a revolt of some ministers and the collapse of the government.
 Regent Prince Paul declared that the Kingdom of Yugoslavia would join the Tripartite Pact on 25 March 1941 to avoid the same fate as Poland.

 Retirement and death

 After leaving office in December 1934, he went into seclusion.
 During the Second World War, and Occupation of the Axis powers he refused to attach his name under the anticommunist petition of prominent Serbs.
 Nevertheless, after the war, most of his lands and property were appropriated by the state, including his Villa, which the government of Socialist Federal Republic of Yugoslavia donated to the United States, which owns it to this day.

 Uzunović died on 19 July 1954 in Belgrade.
 However some sources suggest he died a year earlier in 1953.
-Serbian Actor Tanasije Uzunovic is his Grand Nephew.
+Serbian Actor Tanasije Uzunović is his Grand Nephew.